KnutAM/FerriteProblems.jl/docs/src/index.md

 There is also extensive support for organizing your simulations by saving both setup and results as `.jld2` using [`JLD2.jl`](https://github.com/JuliaIO/JLD2.jl)

+All unregistered dependencies, including `FerriteProblems.jl` itself, is available in the [`knutamregistry`](https://github.com/KnutAM/knutamregistry)

 The workflow requires you to create its `FerriteProblem` type which can then be solved by `FESolvers.jl`.
 The easiest way to get started is to just follow the examples.